TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 Idle defaults to black on white text, but colors text with special meanings.
 For the shell, these are shell output, shell error, user output, and user error.
-For Python code, at the shell prompt or in an editor, these are keywords, builtin class and function names, names following ``class`` and ``def``, strings, and comments.
+For Python code, at the shell prompt or in an editor, these are keywords, builtin kundi and function names, names following ``class`` and ``def``, strings, and comments.
 For any text window, these are the cursor (when present), found text (when possible), and selected text.